centic9/github-version-statistics/README.md

 * Currently only Gradle `build.gradle` files are searched, the same should be done for Maven `pom.xml` files.
 * The GitHub API currently limits the number of results to 1000, so you only get 1000 results at max and the statistics for popular Java libraries will not be complete.

+## Cron-entry to run the job every night

+    0 0 * * * bash /opt/github-version-statistics/runStatistics.sh

+## How to setup password-less pushes to github.com

+* Go to https://github.com/settings/ssh and follow the steps to create and add a ssh-key
+* See http://mattmakesmaps.com/blog/2013/06/16/auto-push-to-github-via-machine-user/ for more details

 #### Contribute